Antenna (zoology): Structure

 The three basic segments of the typical insect antenna are the scape or scapus (base), the pedicel or pedicellus (stem), and finally the flagellum, which often comprises many units known as flagellomeres.
 The pedicel (the second segment) contains the Johnston's organ which is a collection of sensory cells.

-The scape is mounted in a socket in a more or less ring-shaped sclerotised region called the torulus, often a raised portion of the insect's head capsule.
-The socket is closed off by the membrane into which the base of the scape is set.
-However, the antenna does not hang free on the membrane, but pivots on a rigidly sprung projection from the rim of the torulus.
-That projection on which the antenna pivots is called the antennifer.
-The whole structure enables the insect to move the antenna as a whole by applying internal muscles connected to the scape.
-The pedicel is flexibly connected to the distal end of the scape and its movements in turn can be controlled by muscular connections between the scape and pedicel.
-The number of flagellomeres can vary greatly between insect species, and often is of diagnostic importance.

 True flagellomeres are connected by membranous linkage that permits movement, though the flagellum of "true" insects does not have any intrinsic muscles.
 Some other Arthropoda do however have intrinsic muscles throughout the flagellum.
 Such groups include the Symphyla, Collembola and Diplura.
 In many true insects, especially the more primitive groups such as Thysanura and Blattodea, the flagellum partly or entirely consists of a flexibly connected string of small ring-shaped annuli.
 The annuli are not true flagellomeres, and in a given insect species the number of annuli generally is not as consistent as the number of flagellomeres in most species.